-In April of 1897, the Springfield Hospital and Training School was founded under the auspices of the Missouri Synod of the Lutheran Church.
+The Springfield Hospital and Training School was founded in April of 1877 under the auspices of the Missouri Synod of the Lutheran Church.
 The by-laws of the institution were amended in 1931, changing the charter to a general non-denominational hospital, with the community assuming operation and control of the hospital.

 In 1941, the corporate name was changed to Memorial Hospital of Springfield.
-In response to community need, and following a $1 million fundraising campaign, a 270-bed structure was completed at the corner of First and Miller Streets in 1943.
-In January, 1974, the hospital was renamed Memorial Medical Center.
+To accommodate the needs of the community, a $1 million fundraising campaign was conducted in 1943, which financed a 270-bed structure established at the corner of First and Miller Streets.
+The hospital was renamed Memorial Medical Center in January of 1974.